 In 2017, Megan found her way back to Via magazine.
 During her tenure as Senior Editor, Megan edited features and section stories; wrote for Via's print magazine and website; and managed the front-of-book On the Road section.
 In addition, Megan launched Via's Arizona edition, recruiting top Arizona writers, developing Southwest-specific stories, and determining the editorial mix for all issues.
 She also collaborated with colleagues and a creative agency to inaugurate the magazine's social media video stream.
 The videos helped drive a 400% YOY increase in Facebook engagement.

 Megan’s happiest when writing, traveling, and/or asking big questions.
-She lives in San Francisco with one roommate, 279 books, and easy access to Karl the Fog.
+She lives in Brooklyn with her boyfriend, her bicycle, and a whole lotta books.